octaflop/farischebib.is/README.md

 1. Create a post in one of the categories under `_posts`
 2. Run `python scripts/webify_imgs.py`
 3. Add front-matter referencing the updated images.
 Note `image2` is for mobile browsers.
 For example:
+4. Manage in cloudflare using actions, making a PR or branch will spawn a test branch.

 ```markdown
 ---